Cook smarter

 Best for Sandwiches, toast, slicing Dipping, tearing, open-faced

-What determines crumb structure
+What determines crumb structure?

 Four factors control your crumb.
 Change any one and the result shifts.